 When is the best time to fly?

-Reus is very much a summer destination, so expect big crowds and expensive prices for accommodation and transportation between June and September.
+Reus is very much a summer destination, so expect big crowds and expensive prices for accommodation and flights to Reus between June and September.
 However, an Easter break can still bring great temperatures, lively cultural events and a chance to visit Barcelona free from the bustle and stress of high-season.
-Book a cheap flight to Reus in March or April for the ideal sight-seeing conditions and lower flight prices.
+Book cheap flights to Reus in March or April for the ideal sight-seeing conditions and you can get cheaper flights to Reus.

 Fiesta of San Pere is Reus’s main fiesta celebration that takes places over the summer months of June.
 Visitors and locals can enjoy a mixture of entertainment including magic shows, parades and concerts.
 Ensure that you plan your holiday when visiting Reus during fiestas, expect banks and shops to be generally shut so double checking public holidays and fiesta dates in Reus with your flight plans is advisable before you travel.